bob-carpenter/bob-carpenter.github.io/_pages/software.md

 * [Stan](https://mc-stan.org)

-I was the co-founder of the project and designer of the probabilistic programming language and math library.
+I was the co-founder of the project and designer of the probabilistic programming language and automatic differentiation library.
 I've also written most of the language documentation.
+By version 1.0, we had seven developers, and we now have more than forty.
-There's now a team of over 40 developers and the language code has been completely rewritten from scratch in OCaml.
+The language code has been completely rewritten from scratch in OCaml.

 ## pyAnno (2008)